 - Can I sell items at Catapalooza?

 Catapalooza is a 2-day event held on Montana State University's Malone Centennial Mall.
-This event is coordinated by the Office of Activities and Engagement and the Dean of Students Office.
+This event is coordinated by the Office of Student Engagement.
 The goal of the event is to expose our new and returning students to the array of campus and community resources, clubs, organizations and businesses.
 This is an annual event which continues to grow in size and scope just as MSU and the Bozeman area community are mutually evolving.
 Although an exact count is difficult to estimate, we have hosted up to 350 vendors who were visited by thousands of, students, their families, our faculty, staff and local community members each year.

 We invite all community and campus organizations, businesses and student organizations to register for and attend Catapalooza.
 It is our expectation that organizations hosting booths will be prepared to provide information on opportunities, goods, or services available to all MSU students.

 The registration is online via the Catapalooza website.
-Registration opens at the beginning of April and will close on Wednesday, August 6, 2014.
+Registration opens Monday, April 25th, 2016 and will close on Friday, August 5th, 2016 or when we reach 325 registered booths.
 Click HERE for the registration page.

 Many students and family members have questions about all the new opportunities available at MSU and in the Bozeman area community.
 As a result, we ask that you plan to staff your booth at all times.
 If for any reason it is impossible to have someone at your booth at all times for both days, we would request that you let the Catapalooza staff know so that you are not removed from your spot.
 Secondly, please do not leave flyers at your booth unattended.
 Not only does this tactic not get a very positive response but it also may litter the campus should we have breezy weather.

 Unfortunately, we have a very limited number of tables and chairs available.
-As a result we are only able to assist our first 90 on-campus registrants with a table to two chairs for use during the two day event.
+We are only able to assist our first 90 on-campus registrants with a table and two chairs for use during the two day event.
 All business and organization representatives from the community must bring their own tables and chairs.
 Please keep in mind that nothing may be secured by staking into the ground.
 Exhibitors may tie their displays and tents to heavy objects such as cinder blocks or sand bags.

 As mentioned above, we have wiring and a sprinkler system located in the ground.
 DO NOT stake anything into the ground!
 You are welcome to tie your tent or canopy to a heavy object such as cinder blocks, sand bags, or bricks.
 Individuals are in charge of bringing their own grounding materials and we are not responsible if tents are not properly secured over-night and blow away in high winds.